goodahead/ventor-merp/outgoing_routing/README.rst

 Changelog
 =========

+* 1.0.3 (2022-03-31)
+    - [FIX] Fixed reservation and removal strategy on ventor base module ignore force removal strategy on Product Category in Odoo

 * 1.0.2 (2021-11-30)
     - [FIX] Fixing issue with compute method for strategy_sequence field on stock.location.
 That was causing issues in POS module